Bessie Bardot: Career

 She married Geoff Barker, formerly "Commando" from the Australian version Gladiators, and together they started Australia's first Body Model agency, focusing on all shapes and sizes.
 They cast for film, TV and print including characters in Moulin Rouge!, Mission: Impossible 2, The Matrix, and Star Wars.
 Originally the agent for Sofía Vergara from Modern Family, and Rachael Taylor of Transformers.
 She also acted in Fat Pizza and Pizza TV series, both Australian TV shows.

-She always said she would never send her models to do a job she would not do, so she reinvented her life, appearing in multiple mainstream magazines, Black+White magazine FHM, Hello, Cosmopolitan, Cleo, Madison, Vogue, working Sydney's social scene and becoming something of a professional celebrity and avid charity worker.

 Created in the Image Pty.
 Ltd. T/as Bardots Bodies was placed into Administration in November 2001.
 Bessie moved from modelling into business and media starting up BubbleMedia PR and Movers Shakers which is Australia's first celebrity contact broker.
 She also hosts her own show on the Australian Arena television channel.

 Bardot is an Australia Day ambassador, Make a wish ambassador and has completed three tours to the Middle East to entertain Australian troops.
 She was a national radio host with Austereo, a professional public speaker, and CEO of the Movers Shakers celebrity contact brokers firm.

 She has also appeared regularly as a social commentator on various TV and radio shows, including The Late Date Show on 2Day FM, to speak on topics such as women's issues and relationships, and has a weekly "agony aunt" segment on national radio.

 In 2009 Bardot and her husband gave away all their possession to the needy in a random act of 'kindness' and reinvention they named the "life change experiment".
 Given away was nearly a million dollars of possessions including cars, jewellery, designer clothing and handing over their businesses to their employees.

 Bardot lectures on personal branding, women in business, health, well-being, drive, organisation, motivation and relationships.

 Bardot is also an award-winning, best-selling author of three books: